OpenVoxelStandards/Jeometry/README.md

 # Geometry

-Geometry: The Open Voxel Standards (OVS) geometry library.\
+Jeometry: The Open Voxel Standards (OVS) geometry library for Java.\
 Copyright &copy; 2021 [DocW]

 This program is free software: you can redistribute it and/or modify it